-A carefree boy runs through the fields excitedly calling for his Pa, telling him some men have come to see him.
+First, we see a carefree boy as he runs through the fields excitedly calling for his Pa, telling him some men have come to see him.
 One, a large man with a diamond ring, stands by his recently purchased car and then slips out of sight.
 The farmer’s wife peels potatoes in the kitchen singing, happily preparing supper.
 When her husband comes through the door, asking about the men, she says to him: “They wanted to know if you were the Mr. Hill who spoke up at the Farmer’s meeting last night and I said, ‘You bet!’”

-She’s proud of him, and naïve to the purpose of this visit.
+Of course, this wife is proud of her husband and naïve to the purpose of this visit.
 Mr. Hill leaves the kitchen to find the men who came to see him.
 Suddenly, we see the men rush past the window and speedily take off in the big car.
-Mrs. Hill startles and runs out the door, loping across the fields; barefoot and panicked, knowing something is wrong.
+Mrs. Hill startles and runs out the door, loping fast across the fields; barefoot and panicked, knowing something is wrong.
 She finds her husband – falling into the river, head bashed, dead.

 If the American people weren’t hearing the whole story, especially the story of repression, how would workers in the United States labor force be protected, and how would they get what was promised in The Bill of Rights?

-About making Native Land using his “structure of need,” Leo continues: “Native Land became the culmination of how you make a film (that is not a fiction film) have the values and the tensions that are equivalent to a plot in a story but not superimposed from the outside … one of the reasons why my films are free to move around from subject matter to subject matter [is] because underneath them is the flow of needs …”
+Accordingly, Leo decided he must use his new “structure of need” to make Native Land.
+To Ingela Romare, Leo continues: “Native Land became the culmination of how you make a film (that is not a fiction film) have the values and the tensions that are equivalent to a plot in a story but not superimposed from the outside … one of the reasons why my films are free to move around from subject matter to subject matter [is] because underneath them is the flow of needs …”

 The Great Depression was over and things were starting to change.
-The idea of Unions took hold.
+Now, the idea of Unions took hold.
 Workers put The Bill of Rights into action.
-The film shows a group of new pioneers.
+And, Native Land shows a group of new pioneers.
 Robeson’s voice tells us: “They were confident.
-Over confident … they felt their own power.
+Overconfident … they felt their own power.
 They’d come out of The Depression.
 They had plans.”
 Their plans were fair.
 But we soon see the other side of the story, giving us a window into what happened to our farmer, Mr. Hill.

 We hear Paul Robeson’s voice again: “Behind the front of everyday business is a conspiracy against the lives of innocent men.”
 Those innocent men are the union organizers and the members of unions – standing up for their rights.

-We’re now introduced to Harry, the stooge.
+Now, we’re introduced to Harry, the stooge.
 He’s weaseled his way “in” with the family of the union president, Mack.
 Mack trusts Harry so much that he shows him the membership book.
 In fact, knowing dangers are around, Mack thinks the book is safest with Harry.
 He asks Harry to hide it for a few days.
-Harry cunningly agrees: “It’s safer with me.”
+And, Harry cunningly agrees: “It’s safer with me.”

 Harry knows exactly what he’s doing to his “friend,” and we see him in conflict.
 He’s not completely heartless.
 In fact, he tries not to give the membership book to his shrewd boss.
 His boss challenges him, though: “Which side are you on, Harry?”
 After all, Harry is paid good dollars for his treason.